- Target Area: The procedure focuses on the upper arms, specifically targeting the area from the underarm to the elbow.

 What are the Costs and Considerations When Undergoing an Arm Lift?

-Before and after photos can provide a visual representation of the potential outcomes of an arm lift.
-These images are typically taken during the consultation process and are used to help set realistic expectations.
-Photos will only be shared with patient consent, in compliance with advertising guidelines.
+Before and after photos offer a clear view of potential outcomes.
+These images are taken during the consultation process and serve to set realistic expectations.
+Patient consent is obtained for all photos, ensuring compliance with advertising guidelines.

 What are Some Types of Techniques Used for an Arm Lift?